JoshFrance476/TerrainSimulator/README.md

 - Camera control to explore the world.
 - Also includes filters which display heatmaps of the different data maps to visualise data better.

-### Object-Oriented Architecture

-- Modular controllers are used for interaction between the world, events, camera and UI to ensure encapsulation.

-## What This Project Demonstrates

-- **Algorithm Design** - probabilistic state expansion, resource distribution, procedural region rules.
-- **Performance Optimisation** - vectorised NumPy for 10M+ cell maps.
-- **Asynchronous Programming** - for background LLM calls.
-- **Clean Architecture** - OOP controllers with modular responsibilites.
-- **AI Integration** - Prompt engineering and efficient token usage.
-- **Interactive Design** - GUI for viewing and interacting with a dynamic world.

 ## Showcase

 ### Example of a map with multiple settlements (all named 'Unnamed')